Data model

 According to the Feathers philosophy each data model is manipulated using a service interface to perform CRUD operations of the persistence layer.
 So this data model-oriented view is a service-oriented view in the same manner.

 Because data models internally rely on JSON they are by nature hierarchical.
-In the following diagrams each nested JSON object is represented as a smaller bubble in a bigger bubble (the nesting/parent object), the data model instance being the root JSON object or the biggest bubble.
+In the following example diagrams each nested JSON object is represented as a smaller bubble in a bigger bubble (the nesting/parent object), the data model instance being the root JSON object or the biggest bubble.
 The name of the bubble is the name of the nesting object property owing the nested object.

 Data models are dynamic by nature, allowing any plugin to add custom fields whenever required using hooks.
 Each data model includes an implicit ObjectID _id